AGelemerov/Eng130-CloudComputing/README.md

       1. Name the alarm and add any extra message as this will be emailed to you
    8. Review all details and ensure all provided date is correct
    9. Create your alarm

+## Topics

+## NACL
+Added layer of security on a subnet level, whereas a security group is on an instance level Both inbound and outbound rules must be defined